TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/Examprep3.md

 8. Azure Security center;

+Gives security recommendations for resources deployed to the Azure subscription.

 Supports virtual machines and servers on different types of hybrid environments(SQL, storage services etc):

 - Only Azure
 - Azure and on-premises
 - Azure and other clouds
 - Azure, other clouds, and on-premise

+You can also use the Azure security center to enable 'Just in time'VM access.

 9. User Risk policy;